Our website is designed to maximise ease of use by everyone, including people with disabilities.

 Hearing our website

 Browsealoud is a software program that reads aloud web page and PDF document content.
-Once you download the free Browsealoud software onto your computer, all you need to do is place your mouse pointer over the text you wish to have read aloud and Browsealoud will do so.
+Browsealoud can be enabled in the header or footer of our site by clicking the above circle icon, then all you need to do is place your mouse pointer over the text you wish to have read aloud and Browsealoud will do so.
 Browsealoud is available for both PC and Mac.

 Changing the Text size